 Read five explorations of system change.
 One is about discoveries, which lead me to malfunctions as the heart of the issue.
 Skills are needed so the next three are about critical thinking gambits and pathways.
 I conclude with the idea that every change is a second chance.

 Imagine the ancient time when a sculptor was chipping away at smoothing a stone and created the shape of a wheel.
 As a social creature, the sculptor shared this object with others who rolled it and laughed when one day, one of them asked for one with a hole in the center.
-That is the moment when a system change exploded into existence with the production of clay objects.
-Centuries passed before the wheel becomes a vehicle, but it did.
+That is the moment when a system change exploded into existence with the production of round objects made of clay Centuries passed before the wheel becomes a vehicle, but it did.

-The writer, sculptor, fine art, and code-battles continue to this day for nothing more than joy and your attention, if not curiosity.
+The battles of writers, sculptors, fine artists, and all other coders continue to this day for nothing more than joy and your attention, if not curiosity.
 Modern humans chip away at their vast capacity for system change by sharing information, exchanging ideas, and dispensing them to others who may also roll them and laugh.
 The second revelation is about the act of discovery upon which all the others rest.
 Have a look.

 Now, please recall my experience with the jet fighter flyover.
 The display of power like this can raise every hair on your body with awe, terror, and the fear of death.
 I know the fear well because it happened to me a long time ago in a roar that ripped something from my being.
 For me, the fly-over of gratitude recalled that lesson.
 In just those few minutes, I thought how easy it is in this world to turn every bridge and tunnel to rubble along with whatever else a dozen warships could do to destroy NYC.
 Trust is the fact implied.
 Intellectually, this is absurd and unlikely, but I felt it emotionally as if in a film I’ve already seen.
 The hair on the back of my neck sent me straight into logic models and the theory of change for answers, so I didn’t question the emotion.
 I just started.